pallad-ts/range/README.md

 # Usage

-`Range` is consist of 3 different interfaces
+`Range` consists of 3 different interfaces

-`Range.Start` that defines only start of the range without end.
+`Range.Start` that defines only a start without an end.

 ```typescript
 interface Start<T> {